redysanin/BestPrice/README.md

 # BestPrice

 This have sample BestPrice java program.
 Which can run standalone.
+Any java version is fine.

 Candidate need to implement getBestPrice function which will take input as FlightsList,OriginAirport,DestinationAirport and return best price from list of flights.